 Meanwhile, a little higher up the mountain, the Kafner Ast is rather more modern, but has a pretty, woody interior, a big sun deck and irresistible home-made cakes.

 Over on the Auffach sector, the Gipfohit is the place to go.
 (Pronounced with a soft G, “Jipfohit” is how Gipfel Hutte comes out in the local dialect.
 It means summit hut.)
 They do great Tiroler Grostl here, and a killer apple strudel.

 Restaurants in the villages

 Many visitors in the Ski Juwel eat in their hotels at night on half-board packages, so the independent restaurant scene is a little underdeveloped.
 But there are a few standout establishments – notably Sigwart’s Tiroler Weinstuben in the Alpbachtal.
 Founded in 1774 at Brixlegg on the road to Alpbach, it used to be a meeting point for farmers, craftsmen and traders, until Anton Sigwart bought the house in 1850.
-Incredibly, the 4th generation of the Sigwarts still run it – Traudi cooks and Anton is the sommelier – and today the restaurant is listed in the Gault Millau guide (16/20 points and two toques) as well as regularly featuring among Austria’s 200 best restaurants.
+Incredibly, the 4th generation of the Sigwarts still run it – Traudi cooks and Anton is the sommelier – and today the restaurant has three toques from the Gault Millau guide as well as regularly featuring among Austria’s 200 best restaurants.

 If you’re staying in the Wildschonau, then the Gasthaus Thalmuhle is the place for a celebration meal – on the road between Auffach and Niederau.
 One of the oldest inns in the Wildschonau, it’s creaky, wood-panelled place, which is big on local flavours and serves an irresistible pork filet on toast with a chantarelle mushroom sauce.
 You’ll often find as many locals in there as tourists.

 Nearby, the four-star Wastlhof has one of the best restaurants in town for more formal meals.
 Walk-ins are as welcome as hotel guests and the menu makes extensive use of local produce, such as apples from the owners’ own farm.
 One of their local specialities is a magnificent kaspressknodelsuppe – a beef consommé with cheese dumplings.

 Where to Party in Ski Juwel